Canned Green Bean Recipe

-Look, I’m not here to judge, but if your idea of making canned green beans is dumping them into a pot, heating them up, and calling it a day… We need to talk.
-That’s a one-way ticket to “why aren’t my kids eating this?”, grabbing something frozen out of the freezer and calling it a night.
-So let me introduce you to my canned green beans recipe—AKA the ultimate guide on how to make canned green beans actually taste good without breaking a sweat.
+Look, I’m not here to judge, but if your idea of making canned green beans is dumping them into a pot, heating them up, and calling it a day… without adding anything to them… We need to talk.
+That’s a one-way ticket to “why aren’t my kids eating this?”.
+So, let me introduce you to my canned green beans recipe—AKA the ultimate guide on how to make canned green beans actually taste good.

 How to make Canned Green Beans Taste Good